 - Diversify your range.
 To ensure your business will never be interrupted by a supplier who raises its prices or goes out of business, you can sign contracts with multiple drop shipping suppliers.
 This also allows you to offer an even greater variety of products in your shop and could assist in maintaining quality control.

 - Focus more on building and marketing your brand.
 This type of business model is easier to scale than other e-commerce models.
 Because you won’t necessarily have to hire new employees to fulfill increasing orders, you can focus more of your time on building your brand and marketing your products to your target audience.
 You can focus on keeping your customers happy with outstanding customer service, too.
-With less to juggle, you can collect and analyze data, and test new ways to make your business stand out so that it can continue to grow.
+With less to juggle, you can collect and analyse data, and test new ways to make your business stand out so that it can continue to grow.

 A Few Things to Consider About Drop Shipping